Intradural spinal mass lesions (an approach)

 It is sometimes possible, especially with smaller lesions, to identify whether or not it arises from the filum terminale (e.g. myxopapillary ependymoma) or from one of the nerve roots (e.g schwannoma).
 The filum terminale is usually slightly thicker than nerve roots and may have a small amount of fat.
 If one carefully traces nerve roots from below, one can trace them rostrally on each side as paired structure, as they ascend through the sub-articular recesses.

 Most intradural tumours are isointense or hypointense on T1 weighted images.
 T1 hypointensity may also reflect haemorrhage, cyst formation, fibrous tissue and calcification.
 T1 hyperintensity may be present if the lesion is haemorrhagic or if it is a fat-containing mass such as a dermoid, teratoma or lipoma.
 Melanin also results in T1 shortening, even in the absence of haemorrhage.
-Myxopapillary ependymomas are usually isointense, however a prominent mucinous component occasionally results in T1 hyperintensity.
-Ganglioglioma typically demonstrate mixed signal intensity on T1 weighted images.
+Myxopapillary ependymomas are usually isointense, however, a prominent mucinous component occasionally results in T1 hyperintensity.
+Ganglioglioma typically demonstrates mixed signal intensity on T1 weighted images.
 This is due to the dual cellular elements of the tumour (ganglion cells and glial elements) and is a unique finding among spinal cord tumours.

 Spinal cord tumours are usually hyperintense on T2 weighted images.
 An exception is solitary fibrous tumours which are markedly hypointense on T2 weighted studies.
 The T2 hypointensity of these tumours is thought to be due to the presence of abundant collagen fibres.
-Tumour haemorrhage leads to a hypointense haemosiderin rim on T2 weighed images (“cap sign”).
+Tumour haemorrhage leads to a hypointense haemosiderin rim on T2 weighted images (“cap sign”).
 This sign is suggestive of but not pathognomonic for ependymoma.
 T2 hypointensity may also reflect tumour calcification.

 Most spinal neoplasms demonstrate contrast enhancement, although the pattern of enhancement is highly variable.
-Lack of enhancement, however, certainly does not exclude a neoplasm as minority of tumours do not enhance at all.
+Lack of enhancement, however, certainly does not exclude a neoplasm as a minority of tumours do not enhance at all.
 Conversely, intradural lesions which mimic spinal neoplasms may demonstrate variable contrast enhancement.
 Such lesions include cavernous malformations, dural arteriovenous fistulas, spinal cord infarction, demyelinating lesions, transverse myelitis and spinal cord abscesses.

 Depending on age, blood products have a variable appearance on MRI (see ageing blood on MRI).
 Chronic blood appears hypointense on T1 and T2 weighted images and demonstrates blooming on susceptibility weighted images.
 Haemorrhage within a spinal tumour suggests ependymoma, hemangioblastoma, paraganglioma or a haemorrhagic metastasis (thyroid, melanoma).
 Cavernomas and cord contusions also demonstrate blood products of varying ages.

-Depending on the likely diagnosis, examination of the rest of the neuraxis may be required, and is recommended especially when appearances suggest leptomeningeal metastases or ependymoma.
+Depending on the likely diagnosis, examination of the rest of the neuraxis may be required and is recommended especially when appearances suggest leptomeningeal metastases or ependymoma.
 Similarly, the presence of multiple lesions (e.g. spinal nerve sheath tumours) may raise concern for a phakomatosis (e.g. NF1 or NF2).

 What clinicians want to know